 Sensitivity assessment.
 The negative effects of this pressure at the benchmark will be greater on examples of this biotope in more wave sheltered locations.
 This greater sensitivity is due to the greater amount of time it would take for the sediment to be removed via wave action.
-Resistance and resilience are assessed as 'Medium'.
+Resistance is assessed as 'Low' as many individuals exposed to siltation at the benchmark level are predicted to die.
+Resilience is assessed as 'Medium'.
 Overall the biotope has a 'Medium' sensitivity to siltation at the pressure benchmark.